Type: London Single Malt Whisky

 The high alcohol content isn’t intrusive at all on the nose, which is enveloped in an embrace of ripe fruit, sultanas, prunes, vanilla and a slight hint of wood.
 There’s also a hint of spice and almond.
 Persuasive.

-Oily and soft on the palate, the first sip is truly enveloping and warm, with a sweet profile with a cinnamon undertone that makes it almost Christmas-like: dried apricots and peaches, vanilla, a little pepper, almonds.
+Oily and soft on the palate, the first sip is coating and warm, with a sweet profile on a cinnamon undertone that makes it almost Christmas-like: dried apricots and peaches, vanilla, a little pepper, almonds.
 All well blended and balanced, some would say drinkable but in a good way: for a young whisky (4 years, I suppose) it has much more structure than other more aged whiskies.

 The finish is not very long, of ripe fruit, cinnamon and vanilla.

 A truly incredible achievement for such a young whisky, which can only create hype for the more aged bottlings to come: keep an eye on them, because they work very well.